stickerboy/waypoint-light/README.md

 # Waypoint light
 **A customised light theme for the Halo Waypoint forums**

+**THIS THEME HAS NOW BEEN ARCHIVED**

+As of March 2023, the Halo Waypoint forums were closed and this theme was removed from User Styles and archived.

+---

 Surfaces some elements of the Discourse forums that are currently hidden on Waypoint and enhances some existing features:
 - Added back the “OP” badge to denote topic poster on their posts
 - “Highlighted” badge to denote a post has been specifically highlighted